ShoMiyamo/SARS-CoV-2-Antibody-kinetics-modeling/README.md

 - `model/`
   Optional: saved fitted objects (`.Rds`) or intermediate outputs used by scripts.

+## Data requirements
+# Source data (antibody kinetics)
+The source dataset used for antibody-kinetics fitting is provided as **Supplementary/Source Data** in the manuscript.

 ## Dependencies
 - R version 4.5.2 (2025-10-31)